Skip to main content

 • divide food into smaller portions and put it in containers or freezer bags before freezing

-• if you freeze food that has a ‘use-by’ date to use later, make sure you freeze it before the use-by date is past - clearly note the date you are freezing it.
-You will also need to change the ‘use-by’ date to a ‘best before’ date
+• if you freeze food that has a ‘use-by’ date to use later, make sure you freeze it before the use-by date is past and clearly note the date you are freezing it - you will also need to use the food within 24 hours of thawing

 Certain fishery products intended to be eaten or lightly cooked raw need to be frozen before use.